Here our panel of experts detail how to best utilise voice analytics tools in the contact centre.

-Because interaction analytics analyses and scores every single advisor contact, it provides a more complete sample of compliance than is possible through more traditional methods.
+Because voice analytics analyses and scores every single advisor contact, it provides a more complete sample of compliance than is possible through more traditional methods.

 The contact centre can automatically evaluate and then classify every interaction into configurable categories that are relevant to the various compliance regulations.

 By doing this the contact centre can tag these categories (e.g. use of non-compliant language, raised voices and other risky behaviour) and then score them by meeting pre-defined, individual quality scoring criteria, such as script and other regulatory compliance adherence.

 A real-time analytics solution can also help with compliance during the call.
 It does this by tracking of script elements as they are completed using contextual speech patterns.
 It ensures that advisors are saying the right things at the right time by providing next-best-action guidance, event alerting and automated context-driven workflow reminders to prevent non-compliant behaviour.

 Businesses can make use of the market intelligence that interaction analytics provides by identifying the optimum path to making a sale.